maliMirkec/personal-website/site/how/index.md

 ---
 layout: index
 title: How I built this website
 description: This website is built using Hexo static page generator and hosted on Netlify.
 Cloudflare is used to speed up and protect this website.
-It's featured on JAMStack as an example.
+It's featured on JAMStack site as an example.
 sections:
   - type: hero-alpha
     title: How I built this website
     desc: >-
       This website is built using Hexo static page generator and hosted on Netlify.
 Cloudflare is used to speed up and protect this website.
-It's featured on JAMStack as an example.
+It's featured on JAMStack site as an example.
 sections2:
   - type: banner-alpha
     title: I am _available_ for a new project.